boulderinthesnow/angular_into_final/8-10-15/section1/section_1.md

 ##What is $q and how does it relate to $http?
 #### $http executes multiple requests  all one once, where $g execuates async requests one after another.
 Generally, for a single HTTP call use $http, and when having many calls use $q

+##EXERCISE: Look at an angular app you have made previous (reddit clone or your portfolio site).
+What dependencies are there?
+Where do you see dependencies other than the contoller?
+#### in my app I used the $scope, $location and $http dependencis.
+There can potentially be many more than that.

+##EXERCISE: In the above example (MathController) does the order of the dependencies matter?
+Does $scope have to come before $routeParams?
+Do the names matter?
+Could we name them something else?
+#### the order does not matter, but the names do matter as they reference things we are calling on but not defining.

+##EXERCISE: DO NOT SKIP THIS EXERCISE.
+In production code, you typically want your javascript file to be as small as possible so that it can be downloaded faster.
+To make the files smaller, developers minify their js files.
+Find a minification tool and minify your js code.
+Update your html file so that it now points to your newly minified js files.
+Does your angular app still work?
+If it stopped working, what is the problem?
+####

+##EXERCISE: So far we have mainly seen one way to do dependency injection.
+Research and figure out the other two ways.
+Which one is the best practice?
+####